 Threats and Conservation

-Despite their immense value, mangroves are among the most threatened ecosystems on Earth.
-Over the past half-century, the world has lost more than a third of its mangrove forests due to human activities and climate change.
+Despite their immense ecological and economic value, mangroves are among the most threatened ecosystems globally.
+Over the past 50 years, more than a third of the world’s mangrove forests have been lost, mainly due to human activities and accelerating climate change.

-• Coastal development and aquaculture: Conversion of mangroves for shrimp farming, palm oil plantations, and urban expansion is the leading cause of loss.
-Southeast Asia alone has lost 30-50 percent of its mangroves to shrimp ponds.
+• Coastal Development and Aquaculture: Conversion of mangroves to shrimp farms, palm oil plantations, and urban infrastructure is the leading cause of mangrove loss.
+Southeast Asia, a global hotspot for mangroves, has lost between 30-50 percent of its mangrove cover to shrimp aquaculture alone.

-• Pollution: Runoff from agriculture, industrial waste, and oil spills poison mangrove ecosystems.
-The 2010 Deepwater Horizon oil spill severely impacted mangroves in the Gulf of Mexico.
+• Pollution: Agricultural runoff rich in fertilizers, industrial waste discharge, and oil spills severely degrade mangrove ecosystems.
+The 2010 Deepwater Horizon oil spill, for example, caused extensive damage to mangroves along the Gulf of Mexico.

-Recognizing the critical importance of mangroves, governments, NGOs, and local communities are working to protect and restore these forests.
-Key strategies include:
+Recognizing the critical importance of mangroves, governments, NGOs, scientists, and local communities are engaged in a variety of efforts to conserve and restore these vital ecosystems.

-• Restoration projects: Community-led replanting efforts have been successful in countries like Vietnam, Thailand, and the Philippines.
-However, restoration is complex — planting the wrong species in the wrong location often fails.
-The IUCN Mangrove Restoration Guidelines emphasize restoring hydrological conditions first before planting.
+• Restoration Projects: Community-led and government-supported mangrove replanting initiatives have seen success in countries such as Vietnam, Thailand, and the Philippines.
+However, restoration is complex; planting mangroves without restoring natural hydrology often fails.
+The IUCN Mangrove Restoration Guidelines emphasize restoring tidal flows and sediment dynamics as prerequisites for successful planting.

 Why Mangrove Conservation Matters